Let's look at the key reasons that are pushing Best Buy Co. Inc. (BBY) to new highs

 Best Buy Co.
 Inc. (NYSE: BBY) Trading Performance Indicators

-Best Buy Co.
-Inc. (BBY) is currently performing well based on its current performance indicators.
-A quick ratio of 0.30 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.32.
-Likewise, its price to free cash flow for the trailing twelve months is 178.88.
+Here are Best Buy Co.
+Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.30.
+Likewise, its price to free cash flow for the trailing twelve months is 164.72.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 7.47, a number that is poised to hit 1.04 in the next quarter and is forecasted to reach 6.91 in one year’s time.